 - Stuff that lowers your energy.

-This list will give you greater clarity on what you should stop doing if you really want to grow your business and increase time freedom.
+This list will give you greater clarity on what you should stop doing if you really want to grow your future and increase time freedom.

 When you have your list, pick 5 of the activities you want to eliminate immediately.

 Then write down the first action step you can take to make that a reality.